 Misconceptions lead to false conclusions

 These bulges distort the shape of the solid earth, and also distort the oceans.
 If the oceans covered the entire earth uniformly, this would almost be the end of the story.
 But there are land masses, and ocean basins in which the water is mostly confined as the earth rotates.
-This is where rotation does come into play, but not because of inertial effects, as textbooks would have you think.
-Without continents, the water in the ocean would lag behind the rotation of the earth, due to frictional effects.
-But with continents the water is forced to move with them.
-However, the frictional drag is still important.
-Water in ocean basins is forced to "slosh around", reflecting from continental shelves, setting up ocean currents and standing waves that cause water level variations to be superimposed on the tidal bulges, and in many places, these are of greater amplitude than the tidal bulge variations.
+This is where rotation does come into play in ocean tides, but not because of inertial effects, as textbooks would have you think.
+Variations in ocean level reflect from continental shelves, setting up standing waves that cause more complicated water level variations superimposed on the tidal bulges, and in many places, these are of greater amplitude than the tidal bulge variations.

-What's missing?Too often textbooks try to toss off the tides question with a superficial analysis that ignores some things that are absolutely essential for a proper understanding.
+What's missing?Too often textbooks try to dismiss the tides question with a superficial analysis that ignores some things that are absolutely essential for a proper understanding.
 These include:

 Let's concentrate on the larger effect of the moon on the earth.
-To find how it distorts any volume of the earth's material body we must do the calculus operation of finding the gradient of the moon's gravitational potential (a differentiation with respect to length) upon that volume.
+To find how it distorts shapes of material bodies on earth we must do the calculus operation of finding the gradient of the moon's gravitational potential (a differentiation with respect to length) upon each part of the earth.

 If this procedure is carried out for all places around the earth, a diagram of tidal forces can be constructed, which would look something like this:

-The above description is appropriate for solid elastic materials.
-But if this globe were made entirely of liquid, the situation gets more interesting.
-Fluids move when forces are applied.
+Fluids can flow when forces are applied to them.
 They strongly resist compression or expansion.
-So if the water surface rises at high tide, water must have moved into the high-tide regions below and opposite the moon, coming from other portions of the ocean.
-This should not be surprising, for we know that water moves from higher to lower pressure regions in all situations, moving toward a configuration of equilibrium at lowest possible potential energy.
-For a liquid body, the tractive forces dominate, but the end result is still two tidal "bulges" when equilibrium is achieved.
+Water is very nearly incompressible and is clearly not rigid.
+So the tidal bulges in water arise because some water has moved toward the bulges from elsewhere, that is, from other regions of the ocean.
+This should not be surprising, for we know that water moves from higher to lower pressure regions in all situations, moving toward a condition of equilibrium at lowest possible potential energy.
+For a liquid body, tractive forces dominate, but the end result is still two tidal "bulges" when equilibrium is achieved.

-The tidal bulges are very small, seemingly insignificantly small, compared to the radius of the earth.
-But over the huge area of one of the oceans, the tidal bulges alone still raise a huge amount of water.
-We have discussed these using the conceptual model of a stationary earth-moon system without continents, but with a uniform depth ocean covering its entire surface.
+Also, the tidal bulges in the ocean are very small, seemingly insignificantly small, compared to the radius of the earth.
+But over the huge area of one of the oceans, the tidal bulges contain a huge amount of water.
+We have discussed these using the conceptual model of a stationary earth-moon system without continents, with a uniform depth ocean covering its entire surface.
 We do this to emphasize that these tidal bulges are not due to rotation, but simply to the variation of the moon's gravitational field over the volume of the earth.

-When we add continents to this model, the ocean bulges reflect from shorelines, setting up currents, resonant motions and standing waves.
+When we add continents to this model, the ocean bulges reflect from shorelines, setting up currents, resonant motion and standing waves.
 Standing waves of a liquid in a shallow basin have regions of high amplitude variation (antinodes) and regions of zero amplitude variation (nodes).
 So it's not surprising that in oceans we see some places where the tidal variations are nearly zero.
-All of this ebb and flow of water volume affects ocean currents as well.
+All of this ebb and flow of the water surface affects ocean currents as well.
 Yet it is all driven by the tidal forces due to the moon's changing position with respect to earth.
-Still, it's amazing that Newton was able to use his new ideas about gravitation to provide the first correct explanation of the dynamical relation between the moon and tides.

-And even when we look at this more realistic model, recognizing the importance of "rotation", it is the rotation of continents (and their coastal geometry) with respect to water that gives rise to the complicated water level variations over the seas.
+Even when we look at this more realistic model, recognizing the importance of "rotation", it is the rotation of continents (and their coastal geometry) with respect to the tidal bulges that gives rise to the complicated water level variations over the seas.
 It is not some mysterious effect of "centrifugal force" or "inertial effects" as some textbooks would mislead you to think.